How to Open a Bank Account in Spain as a Student (2026)

 Do I need NIE to open a bank account in Spain?

 Most traditional banks require NIE.
-However, digital banks like N26 and Revolut can be opened with just a passport, making them good options while waiting for NIE.
+However, Wise and Revolut can be opened with just a passport, making them ideal options while waiting for your NIE.

 Are there fees for student bank accounts in Spain?

-Digital banks (N26, Revolut, Openbank) are free.
+Wise, Revolut, and Openbank are free for basic use.
 Traditional banks may charge €0-60/year for maintenance.
 Always ask about fees before opening.

 How long does it take to open a bank account in Spain?

-Can I open a Spanish bank account before arriving?
+Can I open a bank account before arriving in Spain?